ppy/osu-wiki/wiki/Tournaments/OWC/2022/en.md

 1. In the Qualifier stage, all teams will play a specific pool designed by the mappool selectors.
 2. The mappool will contain 4 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), and [Double Time](/wiki/Game_modifier/Double_Time).
 There will be no Free Mods or tiebreakers for this stage.
-3. The Qualifier pool will feature 11 beatmaps, organized as such:
+3. The Qualifier pool will feature 11 beatmaps, organised as such:
    - NoMod: 4 beatmaps
    - Hidden: 2 beatmaps
    - Hard Rock: 2 beatmaps
    - Double Time: 3 beatmaps
 4. Teams will be asked to play the mappool twice at a designated time.
-The team's best play-through will be used for seeding.
+The team's best playthrough will be used for seeding.
 5. The mappool is to be played in the following order: NM1, NM2, NM3, NM4, HD1, HD2, HR1, HR2, DT1, DT2 , DT3.
 Teams may not ask to play the pool in any other order.
    - Teams may skip playing any beatmap on their second run.
 6. Each team must have 4 members play each map.
 They may be exchanged freely after a map is concluded.
-7. An optional 3-minute break will be offered between the first and second play-through of the mappool.
+7. An optional 3-minute break will be offered between the first and second playthrough of the mappool.
 8. All teams will play their qualifiers in separate rooms.
 It is *suggested* that teams do not broadcast or share their results publicly to avoid seed manipulation.
 9. Only the top 32 seeded teams will advance to the Round of 32.
 10. The Qualifiers stage results will be published both on this page as well as a spreadsheet which will feature detailed information about every score submitted.

 ### Stage instructions

-1. Following the Qualifiers, a Double Elimination bracket will be played - for teams in the winners bracket, the winning team continues in the same bracket, while the losing team gets moved to the losers bracket, where any further defeats will eliminate the team from the competition.
+1. Following the Qualifiers, a double-elimination bracket will be played — for teams in the winners bracket, the winning team continues in the same bracket, while the losing team gets moved to the losers bracket, where any further defeats will eliminate the team from the competition.
 2. Teams in the losers bracket must play up to 2 matches each weekend, starting from the Quarterfinals.

 ### Win conditions

-- In the Qualifiers, teams need to place in the top 32 seeded teams in rder to advance to the Double Eliminationb bracket.
+- In the Qualifiers, teams need to place in the top 32 seeded teams in order to advance to the double-elimination bracket.
 - In the Round of 32 and Round of 16, teams need to win 5 maps to win a match (best of 9).
 - In the Quarterfinals and Semifinals, teams need to win 6 maps to win a match (best of 11).
 - In the Finals and Grand Finals, teams need to win 7 maps to win a match (best of 13).
-  - *Note: for the Grand Finals match, the team that is coming from the Winners bracket is required to win one "set", that is, one best of 13, to win the tournament.
-The team coming from the Losers bracket, however, needs to win 2 sets.*
+  - *Note: for the Grand Finals match, the team that is coming from the winners bracket is required to win one "set", that is, one best of 13, to win the tournament.
+The team coming from the losers bracket, however, needs to win 2 sets.*

 ### Match procedures

 1. A referee will create a multiplayer room 10 minutes before the scheduled match time.
 Teams must join the lobby in that period.
    - The room settings are `Game mode: "osu!"`, `Team mode: "Team Vs"` and `Score mode: "ScoreV2"`.
 The room name must follow the pattern of `OWC2022: ({Red Team}) VS ({Blue Team})`.
 The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
 2. Each team may ban **one beatmap** to be selected from the pool in the Round of 32 and Round of 16, increased to **two beatmaps** from Quarterfinals onwards.
 Each team may not ban more than one beatmap of any mod bracket (excluding NoMod).
 These beatmaps may not be picked by any team for the entire duration of the match.
-3. Each captain must use `!roll` once in match's chatroom.
-The team that achieves the highest roll will be considered the roll winner for the match.
+3. Each captain must use `!roll` once in the match's chatroom.
    - The winner of the `!roll` decides which team **picks** first.
    - The loser of the `!roll` decides which team **bans** first.
    - **From Quarterfinals onwards, the first team will ban one beatmap, followed by two bans from second team, finishing with one ban from the first team.**